rxlaban/pdsnd_github/README.md

 22nd April, 2020.

 ### Project Title
-Udacity Data Science Nano Degree Final Project(bikeshare)
+Udacity Data Science NanoDegree Final Project(bikeshare)

 ### Description
 This is a Project to analyze bikeshare data from three US cities.